 When the weather permits, the park is a wonderful place to throw a birthday bash.
 This outdoor space provides plenty of room for plenty of guests – and best of all, it’s free of charge.
 Simply invite friends to meet you at the park of your choice, pack a picnic lunch and entertain the kids with some traditional outdoor games and activities.

-If you want to use your park’s event facilities, such as a pavilion (in case of rainy weather), reserved picnic tables or bbq equipment, however, you may have... to pay a rental fee, but this flat-rate fee is likely to be much less costly than the per-person price an indoor venue might charge.
+If you want to use your park’s event facilities, such as a pavilion (in case of rainy weather), reserved picnic tables or bbq equipment, you may have to pay a... rental fee.
+This flat-rate fee is likely to be much less costly than the per-person price an indoor venue might charge.

 Sometimes, the park can even provide the perfect party space in the winter.
 If there is snow on the ground, invite friends for a sledding party.
 If the park has a lake that allows ice skating, bundle up and have an ice-skating party.